 Arbitration hearings are held in private and attendance is restricted to those directly involved in the proceedings.
-Hearings are normally held at Sport Resolutions Arbitration and Mediation Centre at 1 Salisbury Square, London, or at any venue that the parties agree between themselves.
+Hearings are normally held at Sport Resolutions Arbitration and Mediation Centre at 1 Paternoster Lane, London, or at any venue that the parties agree between themselves.

 - How is the decision of the arbitration panel communicated?

 Arbitration awards are normally given in writing, with detailed reasons, within three weeks of the conclusion of the hearing.
 They are distributed by e-mail to the parties.
 The parties may request a verbal decision with written reasons to follow if the matter is urgent.
 E.g. where an important sporting event is directly related to the decision.
 Arbitration awards are only published if the parties agree to do so, or if the applicable rules allow.